qianyunw/academic-kickstart/content/authors/admin/_index.md

 I am Qianyun Wang.
 I am a master student at Institute of Computing Technology, Chinese Academy of Sciences.
 I received the B.Sc. degree in Computer Science and Technology from Beijing Normal University.

-Currently, I am a research student at ICT, CAS advised by Prof. Shihong Xia.
+Currently, I am a research student at Human motion Research Group at ICT, CAS advised by Prof. Shihong Xia.

-Before that, I conducted my undergraduate thesis in at , under the supervision of Prof. Rongfang Bie.
-Before that, I interned in .
+Before that, I interned in , supervised by Dr. Chengzhu Yu.
+I conducted my undergraduate thesis in at Beijing Normal University, under the supervision of Prof. Rongfang Bie.
+I also have serveral , including projects in BNU ,under the supervision of Prof. Zhongjun Zhang.

 Here is my resume.
 Please feel free to contact me.